nikitin-p/pyselectal/README.md

 # pyselectal

-Pyselectal (Python selection of alignments) is a Python script for filtering alignments in the BAM format by the length and sequence of the 5′-end soft-clipped or mapped sequence.
-It supports single-end and paired-end reads.
-It is designed to be easily integrated into NGS pipelines.
+Pyselectal (Python selection of alignments) is a Python script for filtering alignments in the BAM format by the length and sequence of soft-clipped or mapped 5′-end of reads.
+It supports single-end and paired-end reads and is designed to be easily integrated into NGS pipelines.

 ## Contents